Consumer medicine information

 (Category C)

-NSAIDs inhibit prostaglandin synthesis and, when given during the latter part of pregnancy, may cause closure of the foetal ductus arteriosus, foetal renal impairment, inhibition of platelet aggregation, and delay labour and birth.
+NSAIDs inhibit prostaglandin synthesis and, when given during the latter part of pregnancy, may cause premature closure of the foetal ductus arteriosus, foetal renal impairment, inhibition of platelet aggregation, and delay labour and birth.

 The use of diclofenac in pregnant women has not been studied and safety in pregnancy has not been established.
 Therefore diclofenac tablets should not be used in pregnant women during the first two trimesters or in women who are likely to become pregnant unless the potential benefit to the mother outweighs the risk to the foetus.
-Use of diclofenac tablets during the third trimester of pregnancy is contraindicated owing to the possibility of uterine inertia, fetal renal impairment with subsequent oligohydramnios and/or premature closure of the ductus arteriosus (see Section 4.3 Contraindications).
+Use of diclofenac tablets during the third trimester of pregnancy is contraindicated due to the possibility of uterine inertia, fetal renal impairment with subsequent oligohydramnios and/or premature closure of the ductus arteriosus (see Section 4.3 Contraindications).

 Data from epidemiological studies suggest an increased risk of miscarriage after the use of a prostaglandin synthesis inhibitor in early pregnancy.